 In a world of social media, more than ever client experiences define the success of a business and salon owners should never underestimate the value of an incredible client experience.

-You regularly see 3 star ratings instead of 5 star because the breakfast buffet wasn’t well-stocked or looked unappealing to late-risers, or there was an extra charge for the spa facilities that wasn’t made clear when booking.
+You regularly see 3-star ratings instead of 5 stars because the breakfast buffet wasn’t well-stocked or looked unappealing to late-risers, or there was an extra charge for the spa facilities that wasn’t made clear when booking.
 Issues like these leave customers feeling like they got less for their money than expected.

 Bad or even mediocre customer experiences are arguably the most damaging thing to a salon, spa or clinic’s prosperity and potential, and the numbers speak volumes.
 According to a McKinsey study, 89% of customers say they stop using a brand after a bad experience whilst Harris Interactive reports most would pay up to 86% more for the same service if the experience is good.

 A great salon experience is all about making the client feel totally catered to and you don’t need to break the bank to go above and beyond for clients.

 Make your clients feel welcome the minute they step inside the door